14 Negative Traits Of Introverts And How To Overcome Them

 Though they do this effortlessly, they sometimes don’t know how to be different because that’s what they feel comfortable doing.

-However, being emotionally intelligent makes the difference because you will know when your attitude is having a negative effect on others.
+However, being emotionally intelligent makes the difference because you will know when your attitude is hurting others.

 If I get these vibes from my fellow introvert, I give them reasonable space for them to be comfortable because I relate.